Dhruvaraju/prime/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+> We can also use `npm start` to start development server

 ## Code scaffolding